6 Tips On Writing Social Media Posts For Educational Projects

 Instagram has recently become swarmed by slideshow content.
 These brightly colored, design-led posts convey information in a very concise and brief way.
 Coming into practice largely during the BLM protests, slideshow content can be an engaging format for your written content, lengthy posts may struggle to connect with students, and while they undoubtedly still have great use potential, shorter posts can more clicks, views, and likes.

-By creating a series of slideshows, you can serialize your content, thus opening up longer posts to more people.
+By creating a series of slideshows using a free slideshow maker, you can serialize your content, thus opening up longer posts to more people.
 If they like one part of a series, you can encourage them to go back and try another bite-sized piece.

 5. Create a solid style